ChrisAdkin8/Nomad-Vm-Workshop/README.md

 # NOMAD Virtual Machine Demo

+## Notes

 This repo represents a work in progress:

-- The Consul cluster element of the configuration is based upon [this HashiCorp tutorial](https://developer.hashicorp.com/consul/tutorials/cloud-production/terraform-hcp-consul-provider)
+- The Consul cluster element of the configuration is based on [this HashiCorp tutorial](https://developer.hashicorp.com/consul/tutorials/cloud-production/terraform-hcp-consul-provider)
+- The Nomad element of the configuration is based on [this repo](https://github.com/chebelom/nomad-aws-demo/tree/main)

+To do:

+- Applying this configuration will result in the creation of a certificate (.pem file) in the ```terraform/certs``` directory, an EC2 instance needs to be added to the configuration in order to act as a bastion server for accessing the other instances.
+- Add code to the configuration in order to install a Consul client on each instance
+- Test the configuration with Nomad 1.7.1
+- Modify the config to deploy Nomad with ACLs enabled

 ## Environment Build Instructions